 Hopefully you are getting some good use out of your RV.
-Whether you take it to lakes, beaches, forests, parks, or all elsewhere, there are certain standards that you can follow as an RV owner.
+Whether you take it to lakes, beaches, forests, parks, or anywhere else, RV’s provide the perfect vehicle to travel cross-country.
 A lucky few may live in climates that permit them to drive their RVs year-round, but others don’t get that luxury, which may require long-term RV storage.
 Having a plan for how you’re going to store your RV is crucial.

 Why Store Your RV at Home?

 If you put your vehicle in a park or facility, you’re going to pay for it.
 The cost will depend upon the size of your RV and whether it is an indoor or outdoor facility.
 If you do want your RV inside, this is going to be even costlier.
 Another critical reason to consider storing your RV at home is the long-term care of the vehicle.
-What happens to an RV that’s just left out?
-It sits in more extreme temperatures and is exposed to the elements.
+So, what happens to an RV that’s just left out in the elements?
+It sits in more extreme temperatures and is exposed to harsh weather.
 When your RV is at your home, you can clean it and tend to it on your terms.
 However, keeping an RV at home is not an option for everybody.
 Ask yourself the following questions:

 - Do I have the room for my RV at home?